 Understand How Arizona Law Deals with Animal Attacks

-In Arizona, owners of dogs are strictly liable for dog bites and attacks, meaning the victim of a dog bit does not have to prove that the dog owner did anything wrong.
-The only burden on the victim of a dog bite is prove they were bitten or attacked.
+In Arizona, owners of dogs are strictly liable for dog bites and attacks, meaning the victim of a dog bite does not have to prove that the dog owner did anything wrong.
+The only burden on the victim of a dog bite is to prove they were bitten or attacked.
 To avoid liability, the owner of the dog has to prove the victim of the dog bite “provoked” the dog.
 Many cities across the United States have adopted regulations regarding canines that extend beyond the traditional Leash Laws.
-These regulations affect the breeds that are allowed within city limits, kennel requirements, fencing requirements, and most important, the accordance of fault in cases involving dog bites.
+These regulations affect the breeds that are allowed within city limits, kennel requirements, fencing requirements, and most importantly, the accordance of fault in cases involving dog bites.

 According to the CDC, there are approximately 4.5 million dog bite cases every year in the United States.
 That appears to be quite a significant number, and it includes cases that are thrown out of court for various reasons such as burglars who were bitten while breaking into a home (yes, they do try to sue).

 Just looking at that number can make you wonder why anyone would want to own a dog.
 However, that number is actually much smaller when compared with the total United States population, a considerable scope at 326 million people.